vezwork/Modal-css/README.md

 check out the examples folder for simple useages of modal js.

 ### Further documentation
-in 'new Modal(el)' el can be
+in `new Modal(el)` el can be
 1. An html element you wish to add modal capabilities to.
 2. A className for use in css styling.
 3. Nothing which uses the default className "modal"

-in 'myModal.setAnim(animIn, animOut)' if only animIn is specified the exit animation will use the entrance animation reversed.
+in `myModal.setAnim(animIn, animOut)` if only animIn is specified the exit animation will use the entrance animation reversed.